Cryptogenic/PS4-Playground-3.55/README.md

 If you have a seemingly endless string of crashes, try closing and re-opening the web browser/user guide, seems to help in this regard.

+Memory dumps are stored on the server in [root]/dumps/memory.bin (because we can't really save it and retrieve it on the PS4).
+If you use a public hosted server, ensure to save that file on your computer before someone else dumps memory or it will be overwritten!

 # Special Thanks To
 Fire30 - The porting of the WebKit Exploit to PS4